tagion/tagion/docs/gov/glossary/index.md

 ## Consensus

 Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the transactions (and their order) to be recorded in the shared [Database](/gov/glossary#distributed-database).
 It ensures the integrity, security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority.
 In the Tagion Network, consensus is reached using an Asynchronous Byzantine Fault Tolerant (ABFT) consensus algorithm called Hashgraph.
-In this system:

-A patented communication protocol caooed Wavefront connects nodes through information sharing.

-[Ordering](/gov/glossary#ordering-fair) is established from the chronological event sequence.

-Finality emerges as a supermajority consensus (2/3+1 of participating nodes) even in the face of up to 1/3 being non-cooperative (malicious or lost connection).

 ## Consistency